murat-nas/master-thesis/README.md

 To evaluate the performance of the ANN structures given in this work, we used different performance measures:

 Mean Absolute Percentage Error (MAPE),
 Mean Absolute Scaled Error (MASE),
 Root Mean Squared Error (RMSE) ,
 Symmetric Mean Absolute Percentage Error (SMAPE), Median Absolute Percentage Error (MdAPE) are given to show the performance.

+During my coding , I really learned a lot from the website https://machinelearningmastery.com, especially about the preparation of the data for time series forecasting.